Logo

 Designed to help people learn each others' names, they were egalitarian -- giving no clue as to your job function, department, or management level.

 The Retiree "Gold Badge" is gold-colored instead of white.
 It includes your name, an HP logo, and "Retiree."
-An indicated on the HPAA's ASAP Checklist -- advice from members when leaving the company -- if you are classified by the company as a "Retiree" you should receive a gold badge and a retirement gift.
-Members report that some managers and department admins are not aware of this.
+An indicated on the HPAA's ASAP Checklist -- advice from members when leaving the company -- if you are classified by HP or HPE as a "Retiree" you should receive a "Gold Badge" and a retirement gift.
+Members report that this applies worldwide, but that some managers and department admins are not aware of this.

 Current retiree badge design.